MicrosoftDocs/win32-pr.it-it/desktop-src/DirectShow/ctransinplaceoutputpin-enummediatypes.md

 ## <a name="remarks"></a>Commenti

-Questo metodo restituisce l'interfaccia **IEnumMediaTypes** dal pin di output a Monte.
+Questo metodo restituisce **l'interfaccia IEnumMediaTypes** dal pin di output upstream.

 ## <a name="requirements"></a>Requisiti